-When we tend to our negative feelings and lavish them with love, we can evolve into a vibrancy that feels alive, sensual, and powerfully open at any age.
-With determined openness to all of our feelings, we will become less afraid of expressing our truth.
-It no longer matters what people think of us, or how much they love or pay attention to us, because we feel radiant on the inside.
-When we love ourselves unconditionally, we earn our own joy and spontaneity.
-We feel radiant self-compassion.
-We make ourselves whole.
-This is unconditional love.
+When we tend to our negative feelings and lavish them with love, we can evolve into a vibrancy that feels sensual and open at any age.
+With openness to all of our feelings, we become less afraid of expressing our truth.

 With such self-honouring, it no longer matters what people think of us or how much they love us.
 We feel radiant on the inside.
 When we love ourselves unconditionally, we have earned our own joy.
 We feel self-compassion.
 We make ourselves whole.